 2023: Signora Zampa in Grand Magic and Duchess of York in Richard II.
 Second season.
 Stratford: Disability Consultant and Dramaturg for Richard III.
 Acting: Angel in How it Ends, Jenny Diver in The Threepenny Opera (Sick + Twisted); Anne in Shakespeare's Will, Richard III in Richard III, the Nurse in Romeo and Juliet, Ariel in The Tempest (Shakespeare in the Ruins).
 Playwriting: Head - the Anne Boleyn Musical (Shakespeare in the Ruins, published by Scirocco Drama); How it Ends (Sick + Twisted/Prairie Theatre Exchange published by Playwrights Canada Press).
 Training: National Theatre School.
 Et cetera: Debbie is a founder and former AD of Shakespeare in the Ruins and the current founding AD of Sick + Twisted Theatre.
 She lives in Winnipeg (Treaty 1) and in a cabin on the shore of Lake Winnipeg (Treaty 2).
 Love always to Arne, Gislina and Solmund.

-2023: Waiter in Grand Magic, appears in Love's Labour's Lost and understudy in Richard II.
+2023: Waiter in Grand Magic, Forester in Love's Labour's Lost and understudy in Richard II.
 Second season.
 Tyler was coerced into acting by his grade eight English teacher and has not yet found a way to stop.
 Selected Credits include: The Cop in Blind Date (Charring Cross Theatre and Edinburgh Fringe); Ash in Evil Dead: The Musical, Officer Lockstock in Urinetown: The Musical, Padraic in The Lieutenant of Inishmore (Ground Zero Theatre/ Hit & Myth Productions); Lewis Hake in The Mystery of Evelyn Strange (Vertigo Mystery Theatre); The Hero in Iraq and Back (Ghost River Theatre); Little John in Robin Hood (Alberta Theatre Projects); The man in Laughing Wild, Puck in A Midsummer Night's Dream, Mercutio in Romeo and Juliet (Seraph Theatre Company); Malcolm in Little Malcolm and His Struggle Against the Eunuchs (Dark Forest Theatre).

 (he/him) Birmingham Conservatory 2012/13